CSS 2024 Solved Essay | The Power of Propaganda and the Muslim World

 Critically, the power of propaganda by the West has reshaped the Muslim world according to its manifestation.
 It is the tool that purposefully reshaped and reformed the world and the way of living.
 For instance, the development of political ideas like democratic propaganda by full control over media has led to the formation of manipulated societies in which people served as mediators.
 The propaganda has been combated, which pushed the state from one stage of evolution to another.
 Consequently, bringing the Muslim world to the contemporary era, where Muslims of the whole world have a civilized state system, concrete means to stand on, and a purpose to uphold strength.

 In conclusion, throughout history, Western propaganda has had a significant impact on the Muslim world, influencing how people view politics, society, and culture.
 This influence stems from historical colonialism and has continued to evolve through major conflicts, utilizing both traditional and digital media as well as educational and religious institutions to spread biased narratives.
 As a result, this propaganda has worsened political divides and marginalized communities and perpetuated stereotypes that portray Muslims as violent and regressive.
 The consequences of unchallenged propaganda are severe and can result in civil unrest and threats to national security.
 However, efforts to combat this propaganda include promoting a more authentic representation of Islam, uniting Muslim nations, building capacity within communities, and fostering economic growth.
-By collectively addressing these challenges, we can mitigate the damaging effects of propaganda and create a fairer global dialogue.
+By collectively addressing these challenges, the Muslim world can mitigate the damaging effects of propaganda and create a fairer global dialogue.

 CSS Solved Past Papers’ Essays